-- 16.1 An in-year admission application is one for admission to Year 7 submitted after the first day of term in September, or of admission to any other year group.
-This is also known as admission 'outside the normal admission round' - 16.2 Parents should note that the PAN set for Year 7 only applies for the duration of the school year entry (i.e. to applications both in and outside the normal admission round to Year 7 only).
-Such applications may be refused where there are no places remaining with the PAN set for that intake.

-- 16.3 Where applications are made for Admission to any year group, the child will be admitted to the Academy unless admitting an additional child would prejudice the efficient provision of education, and/or the efficient use of resources. - 16.4 Where there are multiple applicants for a year group, and the Academy has determined that only a lower number of additional children can be admitted without prejudicing the efficient provision of education, and/or the efficient use of resources, the Academy will apply oversubscription criteria to determine which of the children are offered a place. - 16.5 The admission arrangements that will apply will be those determined for Year 7 that school year. - 16.2 For the avoidance of doubt, banding does not apply to in-year admission. - 16.3 Applications for in-year admission must be made directly to the Academy, not the Local Authority, by completing an In-Year Admission Application Form and submitting it to the Academy marked for the attention of Sian Hall and Sylvia Saunders, the Academy's admissions officers.
+- 16.1 An in-year admission application is one for admission to Year 7 which is submitted on or after the first day of term in September, or for admission to any other year group at any time. - 16.2 The PAN set for Year 7 and Year 12 applies throughout the year of entry but then ceases to apply after that.
+This means that in-year applications made during the year of entry may be refused on the basis that there are no places available within the PAN. - 16.3 For in-year applications to other year groups, the applicant will be accepted for admission unless admitting an additional child would prejudice the efficient provision of education, and/or the efficient use of resources, at the School. - 16.4 Where multiple in-year applicants for the same year group are received and processed at the same time, and it has been determined that some but not all can be admitted without causing prejudice, the oversubscription criteria and tie breaker will be applied to determine which children are offered the places. - 16.5 For the avoidance of doubt, banding does not apply to in-year admission. - 16.6 The Academy has decided not to opt into the Local Authority's coordinated scheme for in-year admission.
+Applications for in-year admission must therefore be made directly to the

+Academy, not the Local Authority, by completing an In-Year Admission Application Form and submitting it to the Academy marked for the attention of the Academy's Admissions Officer.
 This form is available to download on the Academy's website or in hard copy from the Academy's main office.

+- 16.7 Parents should carefully consider the oversubscription criteria stated above to determine whether other documentation must be submitted in support of the application. - 16.8 If supporting documents are not provided, the Academy may not be able to identify the correct oversubscription category, which could result in the child being placed in a lower category and reduce the chance of achieving a place. - 16.9 Ideally, parents will be notified of the outcome of their in-year applications within 10 school days of receipt, but they will in any event be notified within 15 school days.